nikhilaravi/learn-node/README.md

 Modules are just small programs you can integrate with the bigger program you are writing.

 'Core' Node modules come with Node automatically.
 But there are thousands of open-source, 3rd-party Node modules that other clever people have written.
-You can download useful 3rd-party modules (packages) from the Node Package Manager.
+You can download useful 3rd-party modules (called packages) from the Node Package Manager.

 The NPM website says: